-The aim of flood control planning in Japan since 1945 has been to confine river water to within riverbanks and to ensure that levees protect river basins from flooding.
+In recent years, there have been instances of unusually heavy rain in Japan, including rainfall in excess of 200 mm/day.
+The aim of flood-control planning in Japan since 1945 has been to confine river water to within riverbanks and to ensure that levees protect river basins from flooding.
 In many rivers, dams were constructed in upstream areas and long levees were built along the riverbanks.
-The main aim of flood-control planning is to prevent the flooding of river basins by the overflow of river water across riverbanks; however, as rainfall prediction has recently become difficult because of the abnormal weather, the main emphasis of flood-control planning has shifted from prevention to providing areas of refuge.
-The River Law of Japan was revised once more, and artificial measures of flood control, irrigation, and environmental management, etc. were introduced in 1997.
-Flood hazards must be dealt with by 'hard measures' such as levees and reservoirs and 'soft measures' such as the provision of hydrological information, regulation of land use, and evacuation advice.
+The main aim of flood-control planning is to prevent the flooding of river basins by the over-flow of river water across riverbanks; however, as rainfall prediction has recently become difficult because of the effects of global warming, the main emphasis of flood-control planning has shifted from prevention to providing areas of refuge.
+Flood hazards must be dealt with by 'hard measures' such as levees and reservoirs, and 'soft measures' such as the provision of hydrological information, regulation of land use, and evacuation advice.
 In 2001, the Japanese Government made it mandatory for all regional bodies to compile and distribute flood-hazard maps to inform inhabitants of the danger of flooding and the locations of sites of refuge for all inhabitants.
-Some measures taken to mitigate flood hazards and present a number of case studies were described in this chapter.
-Consequently, it is important to know what is to do before, during, and after a flood according to the past flood hazards.